 Sand dunes overlooking the bubbling mudflats entice us to walk to the peaks of the shifting sands for a better view.
 At low tide, the flats provide one of the best tourist attractions Broome can offer.
 The view over the mangroves and the Indian Ocean beyond is magnificent on this bright, sunny morning.

 It's a perfect place for removing shoes and wiggling toes into the hot sand.
 But unfortunately we cannot.
 There is a huge amount of broken glass on top of and most likely buried beneath the sand.
 It's scattered with shells, stones, and driftwood and posing a threat to our feet.
 This should be a pristine area, because the views are magnificent.
-I feel disappointed as we return to the footpath and resume our walk into town.
+I feel disappointed that something as simple as litter can spoil the beauty of this place as we return to the footpath and resume our walk into town.

 The Pearl Luggers museum is a fascinating insight into the history of the pearl industry in Broome.
 We take a tour through the pages of history as our guide describes life during the era of human pearl divers.
 The fully-restored lugger inside the museum grounds provides an actual-sized view of the boats used in the industry.
 Tom tries on a diving helmet as the process of diving for the pearls is described, and comments on how heavy it is.
 We spend a short time inside the Willie Creek pearl store, oohing and ahhing over the magnificent specimens on show.

-Beyond the Japanese cemetery, there is a narrow path that leads to the Broome general cemetery.
+Beyond the Japanese cemetery, a narrow path leads to the Broome general cemetery.
 Here, in Christian tradition, the graves are facing an easterly direction.
 In other words the headstones of the two sections are facing away from each other.

 Up ahead, there is a crowd of people gathered in a small fenced-off section of the cemetery; the final resting place of the Sisters of Saint John of God.
 The Sisters of Saint John of God first arrived in Perth in 1895.
 They had set up a convent in Perth before setting up schools in the Kimberley, most notably at the Beagle Bay Mission, the Lombadina Mission, and the Wirrumanu (Balgo Hills) Mission, amongst others.
 The nuns are, without a doubt, some of the most respected missionaries in this region.